ISISComputingGroup/ibex_developers_manual/Computer-Troubleshooting.md

 Often the system disk gets full because of logging, or windows updates etc. You can free up space by doing the following:

-- vnc to machine, check no-one is using it
+- VNC to machine, check no-one is using it
-- run tree size:
+- Run `Tree Size` and analyse the C drive:
-    - flag large files that you are worried about delete to Chris
+    - Flag any large files that you are worried about deleting to Chris
-    - uninstall apps which shouldn't be there (if you have admin access then removing mysql installer - community save 600Mb)
     - Check size of `instrument/var/logs` move any large logs to back `<inst area>\Backups$\stage-deleted\<instrument>`.
 Do this by creating a directory on c, moving files in then copying to this because it is write once.
+- Uninstall apps which shouldn't be there (if you have admin access then removing mysql installer - community save 600Mb)
 - [Truncate the database if it is too large](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Database-Troubleshooting#reducing-database-disc-space)
 - If you have remote desktop and a little more time then:
-    - disk disk clean up on c as user remove all default files
+    - Run `Disk Clean-Up` on C in user mode and remove all default files
-    - run it in admin mode by clicking the button
+    - Run it in admin mode by clicking the button
-    - remove all the default files it lets you
+    - Remove all the default files it lets you